FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/reviews/team1_review.md

 Version demonstrated: [Version 0.1](https://github.com/FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/releases/tag/v0.1)

-Feedback by the costumer: The customer was very pleased whit the plugin page done by the team.
+Feedback by the customer: The customer was very pleased whit the plugin page done by the team.

 ## Sprint 2